 In this example, we are using drugs as the target of the filter, but the process is the same for building anything from profanity filters to rules aimed at catching ads for endangered species.

 Define the goal of the filter.
 In this case, we want it to help us prevent illegal drugs from getting posted to our site.
-As such, we created a filter in Implio and name it “drugs”.
+As such, we created a filter in Implio called “drugs”.
 It is always advisable to name your filters something descriptive.
 You are likely going to end up with a bunch of filters so it is good to be able to understand their function at a glance.

 Check the laws of the country your site is operating in.
 Laws can vary widely depending on country and sometimes even by region.
 In Spain, for instance, you are allowed to sell the growing box for cannabis and cannabis seeds, but not the plant itself.

-Create a list of all drug-related keywords (Cocaine, heroin, cannabis etc.).
+Create a list of all drug-related keywords (Cocaine, heroin, cannabis, etc.).
 Make sure you also include any slang words your users are likely to use for drugs.

-Once your filter is set up with the list and all relevant exclusions it is time for the first quality check.
+Once your filter is set up with the list and all relevant exclusions, it is time for the first quality check.
 Upload your data to Implio and review the matches.
 Are you getting any false positives?

 8. Rinse & repeat:

 Once you have added new exceptions, run your data through again to quality-check your updated filter.
 Repeat steps 6-8 as often as possible to reach your target quality rate.
 At Besedo, we aim at 95% accuracy as a minimum, and we reach higher for most of our filters.